sara-nl/singularity-course/singularity_install_mac_osx.md

 Mac OS X does not provide support for Singularity.
 Singularity for Mac OS X is therefore based on first installing Oracle VirtualBox which is a free and open-source hosted hypervisor for x86 computers.
 We will install Vagrant on top of VirtualBox.
 Vagrant is a tool for building and distributing development environments (https://github.com/hashicorp/vagrant).
 Using Vagrant we will then pull an Ubuntu 16.04.3 VM, containing a pre-built Singularity installation, and run it in VirtualBox.

 *Please note that the available Vagrant files have not yet moved moved beyond Singularity version 2.4.
-If a higher of singularity is required it is possible to build your own [Linux](https://github.com/maithili-k/singularity-course/blob/master/singularity_install_linux.md) VM using VirtualBox and/or Vagrant and install Singularity within that.
+If a higher version of singularity is required then it is possible to build your own [Linux](https://github.com/maithili-k/singularity-course/blob/master/singularity_install_linux.md) VM using VirtualBox and/or Vagrant and install Singularity within that.
 This is however beyond thescope of this course and we will therefore stick to version 2.4 when considering Mac OS X.*